Stari Grad plain Hvar Island

 The beach is located some 60 meters from the villa.

-Heated, infinity pool and indoor jacuzzi are perfect if you are planning to visit Hvar in pre or post season and are looking to avoid the heat and the crowds.
+The heated infinity pool and indoor jacuzzi are perfect if you plan to visit Hvar in pre or post-season, which will help you avoid the heat and the crowds.

 Luxury Villa Golden Hour with Pool